 A sample of 70 women was investigated.
 Women only were selected for this study because the higher risk of falls in women [5, 6] and previous evidence of sex differences in balance measures [7].
 They were following a program of physical activity at a local gymnasium, and had no impairment of daily activity, nor orthopedic, otolaryngoiatric, neurologic or cardiovascular conditions.
 Mild hypertension was not considered an exclusion criterion.
 Their age ranged between 41 and 93 years (mean=73; sd=9 years).

-The Italian version of the MoCA test [8] was administered, .
+The Italian version of the MoCA test [8] was administered, , with adjustment for education .
 No other neuropsychological tests were administered in order to keep the procedure as simple as possible.

 A static platform (Balance by VertigoMed, Italy) was used to perform stabilometry.
 The participants’ balance was tested on a firm surface and with interposition of a 30mm thick rubber foam mat.
 The two conditions of open and closed eyes were tested.
 Each of the 4 measurement sessions lasted 42 s.
 Among the various possible stabilometry parameters, we choose to analyse the antero-posterior and medio-lateral sway (total length of the sway path in the AP and ML directions), as these are considered most reliable among the various proposed measurements [1, 9].
 Because we wanted to exclude the visual component of balance, only sway measures with eyes closed are considered in this paper.
 The possible effect of age on the balance measures was also included in the analyses.
 All procedures were part of physical and cognitive screening routinely performed at the gymnasium; subjects gave their informed consent to data collection and handling.